JosephMumo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to convert numbers from base 10 to base 16
+script to encode and decode